rishikarri/MyReactInterviewGuide/README.md

 }

+### What is a Higher-Order-Component?

+A higher order component is a function that takes a component as an input and returns an enhanced component as an output.

+const EnhancedComponent = higherOrderComponent(WrappedComponent);

+The most common example I can think of is the connect example in the Redux library that "connects" a React Component to the Redux store

 ### In which lifecycle event do you make AJAX requests and why?

 componentDidMount - by doing this, you can guarantee that there is actually a component to update.
 Additionally, this will only run one time as opposed to other lifecycle hooks which could trigger an infinite re-render and break your app.

 ### What does shouldComponentUpdate do and why is it important?